jillesvangurp/kotlin-vega-dsl/README.md

 ## Development status & goals

-This is a project that is under construction.
-I'm using it for a project and adding features as I go.
+This is a project that is **under construction**.
+I'm using it for a project and adding features as I go and my intention is certainly not to cover the full feature set of vega.

-I'll update the README once this changes but not looking for a lot of active contributions and I may change this quite a bit for now.
+I'll update the README once this changes but I'm not looking for a lot of active contributions and I may change this quite a bit for now.

 Even though this supports only the bare minimum of Vega features currently, the main point is that it uses [json-dsl](https://github.com/jillesvangurp/json-dsl), which makes it really easy to add stuff to the Json via raw json string literals, manipulating the underlying map, and using e.g. lists or maps in Kotlin.
-Proper model classes will be added and expanded over time on a need to have basis.
-But it's useful even before I do that.
+Proper model classes may be added and expanded over time on a need to have basis.
+But it's useful to me even before I do that.